 The logo’s innovative design featured a dot between “Air” and “Berlin.”
 This made the company name look like an airport display, suggesting departure and destination points and turning the logo into a travel symbol connecting different parts of the world.

 A standout feature of the logo was the elongated shape of the letter “R,” which looked like the path of a transatlantic flight on maps.
-This design symbolized movement and development, and the airline’s mission to connect different cultures and peoples through aviation.
+This design symbolized movement and development, as well as the airline’s mission to connect different cultures and peoples through aviation.

 1991 – 1997

-After the reunification of East and West Germany in the 1990s, Air Berlin began a new growth phase.
+After the reunification of East and West Germany in the 1990s, Air Berlin entered a new phase of growth.
 The airline expanded its routes and updated its corporate symbols to reflect a new chapter in its history.
-Getting a flight license from Germany’s Federal Aviation Authority was a crucial step that showed the airline met high safety and quality standards.
+Obtaining a flight license from Germany’s Federal Aviation Authority was a crucial step demonstrating that the airline met high safety and quality standards.

-During this time, the company redesigned its logo to include a boomerang shape of three merging stripes, representing continuity and ongoing movement, growth, and development.
+During this time, the company redesigned its logo to feature a boomerang shape with three merging stripes, representing continuity, ongoing movement, growth, and development.
 Like an airliner’s tail, this shape emphasized Air Berlin’s focus on air transport and highlighted its dynamic and mobile nature.

 The new logo design also featured the company’s name next to the boomerang symbol, creating a balanced visual that conveyed additional information.
 By mentioning European flights, the logo reflected the airline’s growing network and stronger presence in the European air transport market.
 It showcased Air Berlin’s aim to increase its international visibility and to play a more prominent role as a reliable carrier linking Germany with other European countries.